-The materials used in the manufacture of the REF20xx have differing coefficients of thermal expansion, resulting in stress on the device die when the part is heated.
-Mechanical and thermal stress on the device die can cause the output voltages to shift, degrading the initial accuracy specifications of the product.
+The materials used in the manufacture of the REF60xx have differing coefficients of thermal expansion, and result in stress on the device die when the part is heated.
+Mechanical and thermal stress on the device die sometimes causes the output voltages to shift, degrading the initial accuracy specifications of the product.
 Reflow soldering is a common cause of this error.

-In order to illustrate this effect, a total of 92 devices were soldered on four printed circuit boards [23 devices on each printed circuit board (PCB)] using lead-free solder paste and the paste manufacturer suggested reflow profile.
+In order to illustrate this effect, a total of 128 devices were soldered on eight printed circuit boards (PCBs), with 16 devices on each PCB, using lead-free solder paste, and the manufacturer-suggested reflow profile.
 The reflow profile is as shown in Figure 40.
 The printed circuit board is comprised of FR4 material.
-The board thickness is 1.57 mm and the area is 171.54 mm × 165.1 mm.
+The board thickness is 1.65 mm and the area is 101.6 mm × 127 mm.

-The reference and bias output voltages are measured before and after the reflow process; the typical shift is displayed in Figure 41 and Figure 42.
-Although all tested units exhibit very low shifts (< 0.01%), higher shifts are also possible depending on the size, thickness, and material of the printed circuit board.
-An important note is that the histograms display the typical shift for exposure to a single reflow profile.
+The histogram displays the typical shift for exposure to a single reflow profile.
 Exposure to multiple reflows, as is common on PCBs with surface-mount components on both sides, causes additional shifts in the output bias voltage.
-If the PCB is exposed to multiple reflows, the device should be soldered in the second pass to minimize its exposure to thermal stress.
+If the PCB is exposed to multiple reflows, solder the device in the final pass to minimize exposure to thermal stress.